kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 ```

 We then have to convert it in a string form (like that we have the raw hex bytes, we want a base64 encoding of the binary signature).
-In this case the conversion (you can use online tools to do this) yields `J+nqXLfuIO8B2AmhkMYHGE4jDyw=`.
+In my case the conversion (you can use [sha1_to_base64](https://emn178.github.io/online-tools/base64_encode.html) online tools to do this) yields `J+nqXLfuIO8B2AmhkMYHGE4jDyw=`.

-!!! fail "Play Signing"
+!!! danger "Incompatible With Play Signing"
-    Since we don't have access to the keystore file if we use Play Signing, this method is not viable in that case, and you have to resort to uploading a dummy version of the app, download its play-signed version through the releases page, and extract the signature from that APK file.
+    Since we don't have access to the "real" keystore file if we're using use Play Signing, this method is not viable in that case, and you have to resort to uploading a dummy version of the app, download its play-signed version through the releases page, and extract the signature from that APK file.

 ## Obfuscating metadata
 The second step (optional but recommended) is obfuscating the metadata you just gathered, so that it
-is **saved** in an obfuscated form (in your bytecode, so that automatic tools / unskilled attackers can't easily find it), but passed to kevlar deobfuscated (so that we have the original truth values at run time).
+is **stored** in an obfuscated form (in your bytecode, so that automatic tools / unskilled attackers can't easily find it), but passed to kevlar deobfuscated (obviously kevlar has to receive the real, intended value, so that we have the original truth values.
+The idea is to perform the deobfuscation/decryption just at run time, not leaving a trace of the actual plaintext signature in the application code).

-This means that we ship with out app the obfuscated data and the way to convert that obfuscated data back to plaintext to feed kevlar.
+This means that we'll ship with our app the obfuscated data, and then at runtime (when kevlar is invoked) we will convert that obfuscated data back to plaintext to feed kevlar.

-There are a few different ways to do it, all of them are fully implemented in the `:showcase` module:
+There are a few different ways to do it, all of them are fully implemented in the `:showcase` module for you check out:

 ### No obfuscation (not recommended)
-In this case you just save the values as they are, and pass them in `HardcodedMetadata`
+In this case you just save the values as they are, and pass them in `HardcodedMetadata`:

 ```kotlin title="unobfuscated_hardcoded_metadata.kt"
 private const val packageName = HardcodedPackageName("com.kevlar.showcase")